-Henry House was built in 1840 by Thomas Henry and some of his sons.
+Henry House was built c.1840 by Thomas Henry and some of his sons.
 The house’s lovely exterior walls are made from blocks of limestone quarried in Kingston.
-Thomas Henry was a farmer, preacher, harbour masters, and occassional contributor to a local newspaper, the Oshawa Vindicator.
-He would live in the house with his wife, Lurenda, and their ten children.
+Thomas Henry was a farmer, preacher, harbour masters, and occasional contributor to a local newspaper, the Oshawa Vindicator.
+He would live in the house with his wife, Lurenda, and their children.
+Thomas had five sons with his first wife, Elizabeth, and Thomas & Lurenda had four daughters and six sons.
 The Henrys would inhabit the house through to 1913.

 The house was originally built in the style of the typical 19th century regency cottage, with rooms branching off from the large central foyer.
 The upper floor and summer kitchen were later additions by Mr. Henry.